Landscape Design · New York City

 Construction Oversight

-We visit the site during construction to verify that hardscaping is installed as specified, planting locations match the plan, lighting and irrigation systems are correctly positioned, and the overall composition reflects the design intent.
-At project completion, we conduct a final walkthrough and provide the client with a seasonal maintenance guide tailored to the specific plants and materials installed.
+We visit the site during construction to verify that hardscaping is installed as specified, planting locations match the plan, and lighting and irrigation systems are correctly positioned.
+At completion, we conduct a final walkthrough and provide a seasonal maintenance guide tailored to the specific plants and materials installed.

 Why ArcheA